-Tubes #2, #3, and #4 are 10 mL lavender-stoppered tubes containing K_2 EDTA anticoagulant.
+Tubes #2, #3, and #4 are 10 mL lavender-stoppered tubes containing K2 EDTA anticoagulant.
 The plasma from these tubes is used for several analytical tests including lipids, HS CRP and other tests measured in the ACRL.
 The white cells or buffy coats, taken from tubes 2 and 3, will be used to isolate DNA in the UT-Genetics Laboratory.
-Whole blood (0.5 mL) is taken from tube # 2 for hemoglobin A1c and hemoglobin and platelets testing in the UMN Laboratory.
+Whole blood (0.5 mL) is taken from tube # 2 and tube #3 for hemoglobin A1c testing in the UMN Laboratory.